MadsLang/sciencebot/README.md

 Currently, the frontend and backend have been seperated.
 The frontend is currently a simple Streamlit app, but I am working on making this into a nicer JS/React.

-Backend is Python - using FastAPI using Langchain.
+Backend is Python - using FastAPI with Langchain.
 The LLM used is API calls to OpenAI (gpt-3.5-turbo), but I am experimenting with using Ollama to run Llama2 or maybe Mistral models locally.